openesper/esper/software/README.md

 ### Configuration

 Before building the Esper firmware, you will have to do some configuration first.
-If you are using a ESP32 development board, such as the ESP32 DevKitC, you will only have to enter you wifi credentials.
+If you are using a ESP32 development board, such as the ESP32 DevKitC, you will only have to enter your wifi credentials.
 If you have other hardware, and you want to use ethernet or LEDs, then you will have to enable those features and then enter their respective GPIO numbers.

 To edit the configuration, simply enter these commands: